Greece Moments Greece Moments

 Yana Studio, Mesaria

 Ioanna’s spacious studio is located in a quiet side street in the suburb of Mesaria, just 5 km from Andros Chora.
-The modern and air-conditioned apartment includes a very well-equipped kitchen, a comfortable double bed and even a washing machine.
+The modern, air-conditioned apartment includes a very well-equipped kitchen, a comfortable double bed and even a washing machine.

 yana studio andros messaria